WingsUpete/dynamic-prm/README.md

 Studies how to maintain PRM algorithm in dynamic 2D (two-dimensional) environment, where obstacles occasionally get added to/deleted from the map.

-This is a course project (_EE5058 - Introduction to Information Technology_) in SUSTech, which features on enhancing existing sampling-based motion planning methods, specifically PRM and RRT.
+This is a course project (_EE5058 - Introduction to Information Technology, Spring 2023_) in SUSTech, which features on enhancing existing sampling-based motion planning methods, specifically PRM and RRT.
 The author is purely a rookie in the area of Sampling-based Motion Planning.
 Therefore, it is suggested to carefully examine the content and code before using.